-When you try to remove or make a change to a distribution group by using Exchange admin center in Exchange Online for Office 365, you receive the following error message:
+You try to remove or make a change to a distribution group by using the Exchange admin center in Exchange Online for Office 365 or in on-premises Exchange Server 2013.
+In this situation, you receive the following error message:

 You don't have sufficient permissions.
 This operation can only be performed by a manager of the group.

 attribute of the distribution group is empty or is set up for a user who is no longer active in Exchange Online or in Exchange 2013.
 This issue may occur for one of the following reasons:

 - The admin who originally created the group is no longer in the organization.

 - You are assigned the "Security Group Creation and Membership" role in the Exchange admin center.
 However, you can't remove the group.

 Customers who set up groups may later have to remove the groups even if those customers don't own the groups.

 - Do one of the following, as appropriate for your situation:

 - Make the change that you want to the distribution group by using the appropriate Windows PowerShell cmdlet.